Former South Korean military dictator Chun Doo-hwan dies at 90 | Law-Order

 Former South Korean military dictator Chun Doo-hwan dies at 90

-His death came about a month after another former president and his coup comrade Roh Tae-woo https://www.reuters.com/world/asia-pacific/south-koreas-former-president-roh-tae-woo-dies-88-yonhap-2021-10-26, who played a crucial but controversial role in the country's troubled transition to democracy, died at age 88.
+His death came about a month after coup co-conspirator and succeeding President Roh Tae-woo, who played a crucial but controversial role in the country's troubled transition to democracy, died at age 88.
 An aloof, ramrod-straight Chun during his mid-1990s trial defended the coup as necessary to save the nation from a political crisis and denied sending troops into Gwangju.

 A former military commander, Chun presided over the 1980 Gwangju army massacre of pro-democracy demonstrators, a crime for which he was later convicted and received a commuted death sentence.
-His death came about a month after another former president and his coup comrade Roh Tae-woo https://www.reuters.com/world/asia-pacific/south-koreas-former-president-roh-tae-woo-dies-88-yonhap-2021-10-26, who played a crucial but controversial role in the country's troubled transition to democracy, died at age 88.
+His death came about a month after coup co-conspirator and succeeding President Roh Tae-woo, who played a crucial but controversial role in the country's troubled transition to democracy, died at age 88.

 An aloof, ramrod-straight Chun during his mid-1990s trial defended the coup as necessary to save the nation from a political crisis and denied sending troops into Gwangju.
 "I am sure that I would take the same action, if the same situation arose," Chun told the court.